Derek Turner: Representative career

-Representative career whilst at Wakefield Trinity

 Coaching career

 After retiring from the field Turner was head coach for Castleford at Wheldon Road from 1966 until Saturday 24 May 1969, and is regarded as the best Castleford coach of all time.
 During his period as coach Castleford won the Challenge Cup in 1969 as well as reaching the Yorkshire Cup Final and Premiership Final.

 Leaving Castleford Turner became coach at Leeds between 1969 and 1972.
 He coached Leeds to victory in the Championship Final in 1972.